lukemcook/xbox_game_list_maker/README.md

 While in the same directory open a Terminal/Command Prompt/Powershell and run "python 360_content_id_checker.py".

-After running you should  a "game_list.txt" will be created and appear in the directory containing a list of your games.
+After running you "game_list.txt" will be created and appear in the directory containing a list of your games.

 <img width="526" height="114" alt="image" src="https://github.com/user-attachments/assets/2ab75f6a-158d-4998-af2a-5ec912d2cb93" />